 These local case studies from CCSPI member communities provide great ideas for how to begin implementing social procurement.
 They also discuss important outcomes and lessons learned throughout each process.

-During the 1st year (2019/20), CCSPI members have engaged in training of staff and vendors; accessed region-specific tools, templates and consultation to adopt social procurement practices; and have launched initial pilot projects- totalling over $10 million in social procurement spend.
+CCSPI members have engaged in training of staff and vendors; accessed region-specific tools, templates and consultation to adopt social procurement practices; and have launched over 20 initial pilot projects- totalling over $25 million in social procurement spend.
 Next steps include launching comprehensive vendor training and support, opening up the membership to other purchasers, and collectively measuring and evaluating impact.

 Meet the CCSPI Team

 For more information about CCSPI or to schedule services,

 please contact Robert Fisher, Project Coordinator at firstname.lastname@example.org

 Get CCSPI updates – sign up for our newsletter